zoometh/thomashuet/profiles/oxford/team/thomas.md

 - Attended some CH lectures, and the AWS London Summit

+- Reviewing many abstracts for the [CAA22 Oxford conference](https://2022.caaconference.org/) among which those for the S07 session: 'Cultural Heritage data across borders'

 - TODO:
     - Solve the EAMENA images path error, with Ash
     - Restore the YHMP database